funvill/funvill.github.io/_flockingai/006-john.md

   - /public/uploads/flockingai/006-b.png
   - /public/uploads/flockingai/006-c.png
   - /public/uploads/flockingai/006-d.png
+  - /public/uploads/flockingai/006-e.png
 ---

-Huge vulture that lives near swamps, orange head and breast feathers, black wings with a long curved beak..
-It is a scavenger and often eats the carcasses of animals that have died.
+Huge vulture that lives near swamps, dark black breast feathers, black wings with a long curved beak.
+A scavenger and often eats the carcasses of animals that have died.
 The Giant Vulture is very shy and will usually only come out at night.
 It is a very good flier and can often be seen soaring through the sky.